Home » Changing the World with Crickets and Cows: Innovation Factory’s Unique i.d.e.a. Fund Cohort Contributing to a Greener Economy

 Innovation Factory

 Innovation Factory is a business accelerator, dedicated to helping Ontario-based businesses launch, scale, and succeed.
-We provide start-ups, and scaling companies with advisory services, training, mentorship, and strategic connections to help bring disruptive technologies to market, leverage intellectual property, increase revenues, attract investment and create jobs.
-Serving as the catalyst for tech innovation in the greater Hamilton area since 2011 we are driven to help: Entrepreneurs bring new ideas to life and to market Small/Medium Enterprises (SMEs) get to the next level Hamilton build a dynamic culture and a community of innovation Innovation can happen anywhere.
-Our goal is to make it work everywhere.
-We work to elevate key industry sectors including, advanced manufacturing, clean tech, information technology, integrated mobility, life sciences & health care and social innovations.
+Supporting the Brant, Halton, Hamilton and Norfolk regions, we provide start-ups, and scaling companies with advisory services, training, mentorship, and strategic connections to help bring disruptive technologies to market, leverage intellectual property, increase revenues, attract investment and create jobs.
+Innovation can happen anywhere, our goal is to make it work everywhere.
+We work to elevate key industry sectors including advanced manufacturing, clean tech, information technology, smart transportation, life sciences & health care and social innovations.
+We are passionate about driving the growth of Ontario businesses like yours.
+Whether you are an entrepreneur bringing new ideas to market or a scaling business trying to get to the next level, we want to help.

 This website uses cookies to save your preferences, and track popular pages.
 Cookies ensure we do not require visitors to register, login, or share any identity information.